COVID-19 Visitor Information

 - Is the vessel equipped with current life jackets for each passenger?
 A satellite phone?

 - Does the pilot or captain have a license and permit to guide on the lands you are visiting?

 - Does the pilot carry a personal beacon and emergency provisions on board?

 Cordova rests in a temperate rainforest.
-Average annual precipitation is 167 inches and average annual snowfall is 80 inches.
+The average annual precipitation is 167 inches and the average annual snowfall is 80 inches.
 Winter temperatures average 20 degrees Fahrenheit.
 In the summer, temperatures can range between the 60’s and 80’s Fahrenheit.
 It’s best to bring a variety of layers and be prepared for all types of weather when visiting Cordova.

 The warmest and driest weather is usually in June and July, but there is fun to be had all year long.
 There’s Iceworm Festival in the winter, Shorebird Festival in the Spring, Salmon Jam in the summer and Fungus Festival in the fall as well as lots of other events.
 Check out our Events Calendar for a full list!